kedro-org/kedro/docs/source/06_nodes_and_pipelines/03_modular_pipelines.md

 * Modular pipelines should use [relative imports](https://docs.python.org/3/reference/import.html#package-relative-imports) (as opposed to 'absolute' imports) when accessing their own objects, but are free to use absolute imports otherwise.
 * Modular pipelines should **not** depend on the main Python package as this would break portability to another project.
 * Catalog references are not packaged when sharing/consuming modular pipelines.
-* Kedro will only look for top level configuration `/conf/` providing a configuration folder within the pipeline folder will have no effect.
+* Kedro will only look for top level configuration `/conf/`, therefore providing a configuration folder within the pipeline folder will have no effect.
 * It is recommended that you document the configuration required (parameters and catalog) in the local `README.md` file for any downstream consumers.

 ### Providing modular pipeline specific dependencies

 * A modular pipeline **may** have external dependencies specified in a local `requirements.txt` file.
-* Pipeline specific dependencies are scooped up during [micro-packaging](04_micro_packaging.md) process.
+* Pipeline specific dependencies are scooped up during the [micro-packaging](04_micro_packaging.md) process.
 * These dependencies are _not_ currently installed by the [`kedro install`](../09_development/03_commands_reference.md#install-all-package-dependencies) command and will have to be manually installed.

 ## Using the modular `pipeline()` wrapper to provide overrides